Wednesday, May 14, 2008

 "In addition to interactivity and a crisper picture, digital distribution also benefits advertisers--making it easier to change the geographic coverage, creative content, and frequency of their ad campaigns.
 Channel One's 12-minute morning newscast, including two minutes of advertising, reaches about 6 million teenagers in 10,000 high schools across the country.

 Last year, Channel One also struck a deal with NBC News for branded news content produced specially for Channel One, and tailored to the teenaged classroom audience.
-C
+Channel One next plans to introduce student feedback and journalism platforms, giving students a chance to participate in news production.

-If they haven't already, place-based and out-of-home video networks are hurrying to upgrade to digital distribution, in part
+If they haven't already, place-based and out-of-home video networks are hurrying to upgrade to digital distribution, in part because of the flexibility and control it offers advertisers. "

 IPTV Technology: